IRIS-Solutions-Team/iris-toolbox-knowledge-base/numerical/nonlinear-solver.md

 * Base terminal condition upon the first order solution dramatically reduces the number of periods needed

-* Detect the sparse Jacobian pattern to avoid zero points
+* Detect the sparse Jacobian pattern to avoid the evaluation of zero points

 * Detect the Jacobian elements that need to be evaluated only once (at the beginning)